"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 The Biden Touch: Physical Connection as Communication

-Perhaps no aspect of Biden's public persona better illustrates his Type 2 orientation than his tactile approach to human interaction.
+Perhaps no aspect of Biden's public persona better illustrated his Type 2 orientation than his tactile approach to human interaction.
 Long before social distancing became standard practice, Biden was known for his hands-on style of communication—the hand on a shoulder, the embrace of a grieving parent, the lean-in during conversation.

-While this physical expressiveness occasionally generated controversy in changing cultural contexts, it fundamentally reflects the Helper's instinct to communicate care through touch and physical presence—to literally reach out to others in need of connection.
+While this physical expressiveness occasionally generated controversy in changing cultural contexts, it fundamentally reflected the Helper's instinct to communicate care through touch and physical presence—to literally reach out to others in need of connection.

 White House photographer David Lienemann, who documented Biden's vice presidency, observed: